Loading

 Thumbnail

 Cold, calculative, closefisted, and ultimately, utterly compelling.
-The three C’s best describe David Fincher’s body of work.
+The four C’s best describe David Fincher’s body of work.
 Considered one of the finest American filmmakers of the modern era, his exceptional career has defined generations, often capturing the zeitgeist at large.
 Most often diving into the psychological thriller subgenre, his no-nonsense, straight-to-the-point style of filmmaking lends itself to frequently addictive programming (his directed episodes set the tone for House of Cards and Mindhunter).
 Fight Club and The Social Network both captured the spirits of their generations, whether it be angry young men or social media consumers, respectively.
 His approach to filmmaking is akin to Stanley Kubrick, with every scene shot in his film ranging from 25 to 65 takes, with particular instances where he goes to 100.
 He expects those around him to work as hard as he does, for better or worse.
 The soundtrack and score choices suit the chilling themes our razor-sharp perfectionist chooses to explore.
 We’ve precisely picked his seven best movies and the memorable songs that came with them.
 Seven feels like the most fitting number, as Fincher has owned that digit since 1995.

 Se7en